Interface IResourceHandle

 user STRONG

-static short SOFT
+static final short

 Reference mode soft, meaning the resource will be observed (but not necessarily kept) using a soft reference

-static short STRONG
+static final short

 Reference mode strong, meaning the resource will be observed (and kept) using a strong reference

-static short WEAK
+static final short

 Reference mode weak, meaning the resource will be observed (but not necessarily kept) using a weak reference